 Save, Save, Save

 If you’re fortunate enough to remain working at your same pay and not experiencing additional expenses, you can save your stimulus payment!
-Everyone should have an emergency fund of ideally $1,000 to handle any small emergencies that life may bring—like air conditioning repairs or tire replacement.
+Everyone should have an emergency fund of ideally $1,000 to handle any small emergencies that life may bring—such as air conditioning repairs or tire replacement.
 You can never go wrong saving a windfall for a rainy day!

 If you already have an emergency fund, you can save for future purchases that you may want or need.
 Opening a youth savings account to start teaching your children or grandchildren to save is a great use for these funds too.
 Plus, some youth savings like Pelican’s Team Pelican account offer perks for young savers such as money for good report card grades.

 When’s the right time to start teaching children the importance of saving?Check out this blog post to find out!